df8oe/UHSDR/SW4STM32/README.md

 Introduction

-This directory contains SW4STM32 and CubeIDE compatible project that allows easy import to any of those tools
+This directory contains SW4STM32 compatible project that allows easy import and building the source on Windows systems

 Import into SW4STM32 IDE